vichalder/Deliver/Code/Files/README.md

 ## Note

 This project is a basic implementation and may require additional security measures and optimizations for production use.
 Always follow best practices for security when deploying web applications and IoT devices.

-## Troubleshooting

-If you encounter any issues with device connectivity:
-1. Ensure your backend server is running and accessible from the internet.
-2. Verify that the server IP/domain and port in the device code match your backend setup.
-3. Check that your devices have an active internet connection.
-4. Verify that the API endpoints in the backend match those used in the device code.

-For issues with geofence alerts:
-1. Ensure that the geofences table is properly set up in your database.
-2. Check that devices are regularly updating their positions in the database.
-3. Verify that the geofence checking logic in the AlertConfiguration component is working correctly.
-4. Make sure the frontend is correctly fetching and displaying device and geofence data.